shaunya-upp/jterm2025article/article.md

 - U.K. Men: Increased from 25.0% in 2000 to 34.1% in 2020.

 **Global Perspective:**
-The WHO maps for 2016 (@Female-Overweight and @Male-Overweight) indicate higher obesity prevalence among females globally, particularly in the Middle East and Pacific regions, where rates exceed 60%.
+The WHO maps for 2016 (@Female-Overweight and @Male-Overweight and @Combined-Graph) indicate higher obesity prevalence among females globally, particularly in the Middle East and Pacific regions, where rates exceed 60%.
 In contrast, male obesity prevalence is more evenly distributed, with fewer regions surpassing the 60% threshold.

 **National Trends:**
-- **United States:** Obesity rates for both genders increased steadily from 1990 to 2016 (@Female-Overweight and @Male-Overweight).
+- **United States:** Obesity rates for both genders increased steadily from 1990 to 2016 (@Combined-Graph).
 Women exhibited consistently higher rates, with a rise from 21.2% in 1990 to 38.5% in 2016.
 Men’s rates also climbed, from 19.7% to 35.2% over the same period.
-- **United Kingdom:** A similar upward trend was observed (Figure 4).
+- **United Kingdom:** A similar upward trend was observed (@Combined-Graph).
 Female obesity rates increased from 13.8% in 1990 to 27.5% in 2016, while male rates rose from 11.7% to 24.7%.

 ## Discussion
 The findings reveal a consistent gender disparity in obesity prevalence, with women generally exhibiting higher rates globally and nationally.
 This disparity may be attributed to various sociocultural, biological, and behavioral factors.
 Hormonal differences, such as those related to estrogen and progesterone, can influence fat distribution and metabolic processes, potentially predisposing women to higher levels of body fat.
 Additionally, women often face societal pressures that shape eating behaviors, including emotional eating or consumption of calorie-dense comfort foods.